Cost Of Living Calculator: How To Use It And FAQs

 There are also individual breakdowns for comparisons on the cost of groceries, housing, education, transportation, health care and other miscellaneous costs to give you a better idea of where your money’s going.

 You can think of cost of living as how much money you need to make to maintain your current standard of living.
 It’s most commonly used to compare cities and states to each other.

-This can be helpful if you’re trying to determine how much home you can afford because doing a proper cost of living analysis will give you a much more holistic view of the budget than looking at home prices alone.
+This can be helpful if you’re trying to determine how much home you can afford because doing a proper cost of living analysis will give you a much more holistic view of your budget than looking at home prices alone.
 Having this data can help you make a more informed decision about the best place to live at this point in your life.